chinceve000/Portfoli-Yo/README.md

 Replace those words with whichever JavaScript file you'd like to open.
 Download the JavaScript file and then run the _hello.html_ file.

+At my high school, all sophomores must complete the Personal Project: an opportunity for students to create something in a topic they're interested in, following IB guidelines.
+I chose to create a webpage using HTML, CSS, and JavaScript teaching users the basis of Python.
+I put a lot of time and effort into completing the project, so I highly recommend you click that HTML file pp.html!
+By the way, the pp is for Personal Project!

 **Links:**

 [- hello.html](https://github.com/chinceve000/Portfoli-Yo/blob/master/hello.html)